thunderrabbit/barefoot_rob/content/bold-life-brotherhood/agreements.md

 5. I agree to completely assume the risk and responsibility for any injuries or damages suffered by me arising out of my participation in all The Bold Life Brotherhood&trade; events.
-6.I understand that The Bold Life Brotherhood&trade; is not therapeutic in design or claim, nor is not a substitute for medical treatment, psychotherapy, or any state-certified health program.
+6. I understand that The Bold Life Brotherhood&trade; is not therapeutic in design or claim, nor is not a substitute for medical treatment, psychotherapy, or any state-certified health program.
 7. The Bold Life Brotherhood&trade;